Last updated June 19, 2023

 The best mushroom to consider for an antioxidant boost is Chaga as it’s one of the richest antioxidants on the planet.
-They are known to act as a detoxifier helping the body get rid of carcinogens reducing the risk of cancerous cell growth.
+These functional mushrooms are known to act as a detoxifier, helping the body get rid of carcinogens and reducing the risk of cancerous cell growth.
 Chaga also has some anti-inflammatory benefits that can help ailments such as joint pain, arthritis and swelling.
 Chaga is also a good source of B12 and calcium.

 Recent studies on cordyceps have shown the mushroom has some anti-fatigue effects, promoting higher energy levels throughout the day.
 Through their ability to support the body and boost the immune system, it makes complete sense that you’d feel more energetic and renewed afterward.
-In fact, cordyceps has been used for thousands of years in China where the mushroom was consumed by emperors and aristocrats to improve energy levels and increase immune health.
+In fact, cordyceps have been used for thousands of years in China.
+These functional mushrooms were consumed by emperors and aristocrats to improve energy levels and increase immune health.

 Reishi, cordyceps and shitake are the functional mushrooms that can help to improve energy levels the most.

-One other known benefit of functional mushrooms is their ability to help improve focus and concentration, something that can really help us in our productivity-focused lives today.
+One other known benefit of functional mushrooms is their ability to help improve focus and concentration.
+This is something that can really help us in our productivity-focused lives today.

 Fungi such as lion’s mane especially have a history of positive effects on the brain.
-Lion’s mane is known for boosting brain cell production and its anti-inflammatory properties make sure that blood flow to the brain is plentiful so that the brain is always getting enough oxygen.
-With plentiful amounts of oxygen, we can concentrate and focus much more efficiently than we might be able to otherwise.
+Lion’s mane is known for boosting brain cell production.
+Its anti-inflammatory properties make sure that blood flow to the brain is plentiful and that the brain is always getting enough oxygen.
+With ample amounts of oxygen, we can concentrate and focus much more efficiently than we might be able to otherwise.